 Actor 4 plays: Troll / Prince Or Crow / Reindeer / Daisy.

 Actor 5 plays: Snow Queen / Rose / Princess / Robber Girl.

 Setting: A small town, the woods, the Snow Queen’s castle.

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for The Snow Queen, click here.

-“A Fairy-Tale That Rocks” –Anita Gates, Theatre Critic, New York Times
+“A fairy-tale that rocks.” –Anita Gates, Theatre Critic, The New York Times